gjwei1999/PandaX-4T_sdu/README.md

 code2 simulates the detection process and generates S1 & S2 signals.

-code3 includes analysis for code2 and SN early warning algorithm research.
+code3 includes analysis for code2 and research for SN early warning algorithm.